MicrosoftDocs/azure-aks-docs/articles/aks/windows-annual-channel.md

                         kubernetes.azure.com/os-sku=WindowsAnnual
     ```

-### Upgrade an existing node pool to Windows Annual Channel
+### Upgrade an existing node pool to Windows Server Annual Channel

-You can upgrade an existing node pool from an LTSC release to Windows Annual Channel by following the guidance in [Upgrade the OS version for your Azure Kubernetes Service (AKS) Windows workloads][upgrade-windows-os].
+You can upgrade an existing node pool from an LTSC release to Windows Server Annual Channel by following the guidance in [Upgrade the OS version for your Azure Kubernetes Service (AKS) Windows workloads][upgrade-windows-os].

 To upgrade from one Annual Channel version to the next, you can [upgrade to a Kubernetes version][upgrade-aks-cluster] that supports the next Annual Channel version.